2022 World Athletics Championships – Men's hammer throw: Summary

 For the fifth time in a row, Fajdek won the Championships, to become the first five time gold medalist.
 Shelly-Ann Fraser-Pryce would duplicate the feat, non-consecutively at 100m the following day.

 Records

 Before the competition records were as follows:

+The following records were established during the competition:

 Qualification standard

 The standard to qualify automatically for entry was 77.50 m.

 Schedule

 The event schedule, in local time (UTC−7), was as follows:

 Results

 Qualification

 Qualification: Qualifying Performance 77.50 (Q) or at least 12 best performers (q) advanced to the final.